|

 - Optimized ATAPI device detection

-- In the Summary section added information on ATAPI devices, different
+In the Summary section added information on ATAPI devices, different from CD-ROM,

-- Fixed program shut downs in a command line mode on some AMD
+shut downs in a command line mode on some AMD processors

-- Optimized detection of Intel processors with CPUID 0681 clock
+of Intel processors with CPUID 0681 clock multiplier

 - Added 4 new command line keys: